riceissa/issarice.com/wiki/digital-preservation.md

 # High-level overview of strategies for archiving browser activity

+- Using a download program external to the browser.
+This is what gwern does; he uses wget to download a list of URLs.
+The list of URLs are obtained from places.sqlite, which Firefox generates.

+- Using a browser plugin to save the page content to disk.
+The idea of this one is: You already *have* the webpage content in memory *by virtue of browsing the page*, so why not just store that to disk?
+  However, this turns about to be harder than I thought, because first you need to understand JavaScript, and then you need to understand the plugin architecture of each major browser, and then actually write a plugin.
+It doesn't seem like there are any GOOD plugins out there.
+  Shelve is one option but I don't trust it.

+- Using a cache server and then tunneling all your browser activity through a proxy provided by that server.
+I think Squid is the dominant player here, but I haven't much experience with this strategy in general.
+One advantage of this is, you can set it up once, and it will work for all browsers (that can tunnel through a proxy).

+- Browser cache?
+Firefox and Chrome both maintain a cache of pages.
+  The question is, does this count as a cache server, or serialized browser DOM, or a completely different solution?

+Here is a table summarizing the strategies in more detail.
+The "Type" column represents each of the bullet points above ("External", "Browser DOM", "Cache server").

 |Strategy|Type|Browser support|Completeness|Appearance|Speed|Coverage of external resources|Automated?|Pages that require authentication?|
 |:-------|:---|:--------------|:-----------|:---------|:----|:-----------------------------|:---------|:---------------------------------|
 |wget/curl|External|Independent of browser, because downloads happen outside of the browser|Difficulty downloading sites that require JavaScript|Possibly bad|Fast, but requires downloading content twice (because it runs outside of the browser)|Yes|Yes, if cookies are exported|